The Problems With Code Screenshots

 Problem: Searchability

-Yes, image search technology is advancing, and someday every screenshot will be translated into text and rapidly indexed.
-We aren’t there yet.
-Screenshots don’t help your question become discoverable.
-That hurts you now by making your problem harder for someone to find, and it hurts us all later by hiding your question and maybe the correct answer.
+Yes, image search technology is advancing, but screenshots don’t help your question become discoverable today.
+That hurts you now by making your problem harder for a helper to find, and all of us later by hiding your question from someone in the same predicament.

 Problem: Indirect Signal